Wazzup77/Bunny-Box/README.md

 If you want to have a section in your printer web interface, install baseline fluidd or mainsail, which both have HH implemented.

 [Happy Hare docs](https://github.com/moggieuk/Happy-Hare/wiki)

+## ADVANCED USERS ONLY

+Happy Hare allows for a lot of configuration - we will place interesting options and more install steps here.